e2b-dev/awesome-ai-agents/README.md

 ### Description
+Magick is an AIDE for creating, deploying, scaling, and monetizing useful AI agents, and prompt chaining.
 - A full suite, model agnostic AIDE for creating, deploying, scaling, and monetizing useful AI agents, and prompt chaining.
 - Magick allows to build things like BabyAGI within an hour.
 You can watch the graph executing in real time, watch the thought process as it executes, and understand the flow.
 - "Visual development of autonomous agents is incoming.
 We have built Magick specifically for the rapid development of cognitive architecture and scalable event-driven autonomous agents."